Courses

 The tremor caused by an earthquake creates vibrations on the surface of the earth in the form of waves which are called seismic waves.
 These waves are recorded with an instrument called a seismograph.

-2. Explain the process of electric discharge.
+2. Explain the process of electric discharge from Some Natural Phenomena Class 8 Notes PDF.

 During the formation of a thunderstorm, the air currents travel upward as the water droplets move down.
 These vigorous motions allow charges to be separated.
 As a result, positive charges are collected near the upper edges of the clouds and negative charges are accumulated near the lower edges.
-There is an accumulation of positive near the ground as well.
+There is an accumulation of positives near the ground as well.
 As the volume of accumulated charges becomes very high, the air, which is usually a weak conductor of electricity, will no longer be able to tolerate their flow.
-Finally, negative and positive charges cross, creating flashes of bright light and sound called lightning and thunderstorm.
+Finally, negative and positive charges cross, creating flashes of bright light and sound called lightning and thunderstorms.
 This mechanism is known as electrical discharge.
 This can happen between two or more clouds, or between the clouds and the earth.

 Lightning is caused by the buildup and discharge of electrical energy in the atmosphere.
 To stay safe during a lightning storm, avoid open fields, tall objects, and bodies of water.
 Seek shelter in a sturdy structure or a metal-topped vehicle.